-The DC power input connector is a single socket to supply power to the TEW-630APB.
-Please use the power adapter provided in the TEW-630APB package.
+The DC power input connector is a single jack socket to supply power to the TEW-630APB.
+Please use the Power Adapter provided on the TEW-630APB package.

-Auto MDIX LAN Port
+Auto MDI/MDIX LAN Ports

-This port automatically senses the cable type when connecting an Ethernet device..
+This port automatically senses the cable type when connecting to Router.